cry-inc/e57/README.md

 A pure Rust E57 library.

-The scope is for now limited to reading unstructured point clouds.
+The scope is for now limited to reading E57 files.
 This migth change in the future.